Math & Stats Outreach

 We participate in a wide variety of local events and workshops and spearhead three very unique programs:

 Imagine finishing high school and already being half way to a bachelor’s degree in mathematics.
-That kind of experience makes students irresistible to universities and is available to students in the Twin Ports area thanks to a program we offer.
+That kind of experience makes students irresistible to universities and is available to students in the Twin Ports area thanks to a program we offer - the University of Minnesota Talented Youth Mathematics Program.

-The University of Minnesota Talented Youth Mathematics Program or UMTYMP (pronounced “um-tee-ump") is an accelerated program for students beginning in 5-7th grade who are highly talented in mathematics.
+UMTYMP is an accelerated program for students beginning in 5-7th grade who are highly talented in mathematics.
 Although there are many math programs throughout the country, UMTYMP is unique in terms of the number of students, length of the program, scope of the curriculum, and the granting of college credit to students in middle and high school.

 The program consists of two parts: a summer hybrid online math classes (Basic Math and Intro to Algebra, College Algebra, or Precalculus Analysis) and an optional five-day camp at UMD where students participate in activities designed to increase persistence to complete a STEM degree.